USask-BINFO/SyntenyLink/README.md

     $ python3 dir/transform_blast_to_dagchainer.py dir/abc_blast_filtered_modified.txt dir/query.bed (or dir/query.gff3) dir/subject.bed (or dir/subject.gff3)

-When you run above python script it will generate an output file named transformed_blast_output_with_selected_columns.blast Use this for dagchainer step
+When you run above python script it will generate an output file named transformed_blast_output_with_selected_columns.blast.
+Use this for dagchainer step.

 Here is a typical parameter setting for generating the abc\_synteny.aligncoords file: